ryarturogi/frontend-enginner-DoD-course/modules/03-testing-patterns/README.md

-# Module 3: Testing Patterns for Frontend - Advanced 2024-2025 Strategies
+# Module 3: Testing Patterns for Frontend - Advanced Strategies

 ## 🎯 Learning Objectives

 By the end of this module, you will:
-- Master the modern testing pyramid and advanced testing architectures for 2024-2025
+- Master the modern testing pyramid and advanced testing architectures
 - Apply AAA, GWT, SEAT, and Four-Phase testing patterns with AI-powered enhancements
 - Implement property-based testing for robust test coverage with fast-check
 - Use Golden Master testing and snapshot testing for legacy code and UI components